homemadearcade/zero/todo/9_FEEDBACKTODO.md

 ---

-Spawn bar when selecting gravity
+Spawn bar when you have selected gravity

 ---

 Player in editing game starts off invisible so we can make it invisible after BG color select

 --